Substack vs. Blog: Is Substack Good for Blogging?

 Email marketing features

-If you plan to use a WordPress blog, you’ll definitely add an autoresponder to the mix to be able to gather subscribers.
+If you plan to use a WordPress blog, you’ll definitely add an autoresponder to the mix to gather email subscribers.

-There are a myriad of autoresponders you can choose from.
+There are myriad autoresponders you can choose from like Beehiiv or MailerLite.

-Example: being able to tag your subscribers based on interest, send custom follow-up sequences, and more.
+• Being able to tag your subscribers based on interest

 In short, you’ll still need to use an email marketing autoresponder to really take your email marketing to the next level.